 In our variation of the framework, the Model/Analyzer is directly integrated into the DesignSpace as a platform-sided service.
 This allows for the propagation of consistency information, directly through the internal artifact structure of the DesignSpace.
 This gives us the possibility to treat consistency information as an additional type of engineering artifact that is maintained alongside the other engineering artifacts.
-Naturally this also requires us to introduce Model/Analyzer concepts in the form of typed artifacts.
-For this work, we introduced two types of artifacts:
+Naturally, this also requires us to introduce Model/Analyzer concepts in the form of typed artifacts.
+For this work, we introduced two types of artifacts as follows:

-- Consistency Rule Definition Artifacts (CRDs): A Consistency Rule Definition holds both a consistency rule (in the form of an OCL expression) and a reference to the artifact type for which the rule should hold (the context of the rule).
-These artifacts are provided by the users of the DesignSpace. - Consistency Rule Evaluation Artifacts (CREs): A Consistency Rule Evaluation Artifact realizes a CRD for a specific engineering artifact and stores a result and a scope.
+- Consistency Rule Definition (CRD) Artifacts: A CRD holds both a consistency rule (in the form of an OCL expression) and a reference to the artifact type for which the rule should hold (the context of the rule).
+These artifacts are provided by the users of the DesignSpace. - Consistency Rule Evaluation (CRE) Artifacts: A CRE Artifact realizes a CRD for a specific engineering artifact and stores a result and a scope.
 These artifacts are automatically instantiated by the DesignSpace consistency checking service.